-- Completion of DHTEM programme on completed DD and RC drillholes. - Phase 1 sighter metallurgical test work on massive sulphide from RKDD034. - Integration of DD, RC, aircore geochemical and geophysical datasets to evolve 3D emplacement model of Mawson, with new constrained gravity and magnetic inversions underway. - Diamond and RC drillhole planning/design for 2021 field season.
+- Phase 1 sighter metallurgical test work on massive sulphide from RKDD034 underway. - Integration of DD, RC, aircore geochemical and geophysical datasets to evolve 3D emplacement model of Mawson, with new constrained gravity and magnetic inversions underway. - Diamond and RC drillhole planning/design for 2021 field season at Mawson underway.